 HP Elite Dragonfly pricing and availability

-With an entry-level cost of $1,629, the Dragonfly is priced to be out of reach of most consumers, intended more for execs on the go.
-A similarly spec'd Lenovo ThinkPad X1 Yoga costs a lower (but still pricey) $1,327, while the MacBook Air starts at a significantly less expensive $1,099 but packs a slower CPU and half as much storage as the Dragonfly.
+With an entry-level cost of $1,664 (currently on sale a $2,561 starting price), the Dragonfly is priced to be out of reach of most consumers, intended more for execs on the go.
+A similarly spec'd Lenovo ThinkPad X1 Yoga costs a lower (but still pricey) $1,327, while the Intel-based MacBook Air we compared it against in the original version of this review now starts at a significantly less expensive $999 — and has the new Apple M1 processor to boot.

 |CPU||8th-Gen Intel Core i3 / i5 / i7|